GjinRexhaj/Sierpinski-Fractal-Generator/README.md

 A command-line automated testing class with it's own main method.
 Implemented with java.awt.Robot.

 ## Documentation
-All of the documentation for this project can be found in this README file, I'll probably create a Javadoc sometime in the near future.
+All of the documentation for this project can be found in this README file, A comprehensive javadoc is currently in the works.